PrismarineJS/mineflayer/doc/api.md

    result to be.
 Defaults to `0`.
  * `callback` - (optional) Called when the crafting is complete and your inventory is updated.

+#### bot.recipesFor(itemType, metadata, minResultCount, craftingTable)

+Returns a list of `Recipe` instances that you could use to craft `itemType` with `metadata`.

+ * `itemType` - numerical item id of the thing you want to craft
+ * `metadata` - the numerical metadata value of the item you want to craft
+ * `minResultCount` - based on your current inventory, any recipe from the returned list will be able to produce this many items.
+ * `craftingTable` - a `Block` instance.
+If `null`, only recipes that can be performed in your inventory window will be included in the list.